Zero Down Mortgages: Do They Exist?

 • A down payment assistance (DPA) program can offer cash grants, tax credits, or loans to help you cover the down payment.
 Learn whether DPA is available in your area and see if you qualify.[11]

-Is a zero-down mortgage right for you?
+Is a zero down mortgage right for you?

-If you qualify, a zero-down mortgage could make sense if you have limited savings or want to use them for closing costs, moving expenses, maintenance and repairs, or other costs that come with homeownership.
+If you qualify, a zero down mortgage could make sense if you have limited savings or want to use them for closing costs, moving expenses, maintenance and repairs, or other costs that come with homeownership.

+You might also consider a zero down mortgage if you can afford a higher monthly payment.
 But if you’re willing to take the time to save up for a down payment, you could lower your monthly payment — and reduce what you’ll pay over the loan’s lifetime.
-You could also avoid the risks of a zero-down mortgage if you have a healthy savings account.
+You could also avoid the risks of a zero down mortgage if you have a healthy savings account.
+Always consult with your lender and financial advisor to get an idea of what's best for you.

-Pros of getting a zero-down mortgage
+Pros of getting a zero down mortgage

 • You’ll save money upfront.
 With no down payment required, you’ll save thousands of dollars out of pocket and can instead roll it into your monthly mortgage payments.

 • You can buy a house sooner.
 Depending on your situation, it could take years to save enough money for a down payment on a home.
-A zero-down mortgage helps you become a homeowner much faster.
+A zero down mortgage helps you become a homeowner much faster.

 • You can keep your savings.
 Buying a home is expensive, and new buyers often overlook the total cost of ownership.
 With zero down, you can put your savings toward moving, maintenance, repairs, or other expenses.

-Cons of getting a zero-down mortgage
+Cons of getting a zero down mortgage

 • You’ll get no initial home equity.
 Your down payment is immediate equity in your home.
 Without it, you could end up owing more than your house is worth.
 If you have to sell after only a year or two, you may lose money on the deal.

 • You’ll pay higher interest rates.
-Zero-down mortgages often come with a higher interest rate.
+Zero down mortgages often come with a higher interest rate.
 A high interest rate combined with a larger mortgage balance means you’ll pay more in interest over the life of the loan.

 • Your monthly mortgage payment will be higher.
 Because you’re borrowing more money — and at a higher interest rate — you’ll have a higher monthly payment.